 ITP, ETP, and What Happened to My Data?

 Last year Safari introduced Intelligent Tracking Prevention (ITP), and Firefox introduced Enhanced Tracking Protection (ETP).
-For in-depth details review our optimization and browser protection tracking page, but in short, but in short, both browsers now prevent cross-site tracking, and Safari now “forgets” users after 24 hours.
+For in-depth details review our optimization and browser protection tracking page, but in short, both browsers now prevent cross-site tracking, and Safari now “forgets” users after 24 hours.
 Microsoft Edge and Google Chrome have followed up with their own anti-tracking updates.
 These updates don’t affect SiteSpect’s data, but you will need to be aware of discrepancies with any other tool you use that collects data.

 This means that tracking a user across multiple sessions is more difficult for these browsers and may be modifying your reports.
 Many organizations are seeing an increase in first-time users and a decrease in repeat visits, but this doesn’t reflect actual user behavior.
 Again, your data may look normal, but may not be reflecting what has actually transpired.
 If you are unsure if you have a problem, segment your data by browser to see if your first time visitor versus repeat visit data is significantly different in each segment.

 For more information on our approach to browser tracking prevention, watch this webinar.

 Finally, if your data suggests a bad user experience, don’t write it off immediately.